aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 // The path to the documents directory. string dataDir = RunExamples.GetDataDir_Shapes();

-// Instantiate Prseetation class that represents the PPTX using (Presentation pres = new Presentation())
+// Instantiate the Presentation class that represents the PPTX using (Presentation pres = new Presentation())
 {
     // Access the first slide
     ISlide sld = pres.Slides[0];

-    // Load an cel file to stream
+    // Load an excel file to stream
     MemoryStream mstream = new MemoryStream();
     using (FileStream fs = new FileStream(dataDir + "book1.xlsx", FileMode.Open, FileAccess.Read))
     {